radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 “Enter City”:”San Francisco” “Enter Title”:Sales
 ```

->**NOTE – this argument is for advanced queries where the Parameter option is enabled.
-Refer to the Advanced Queries section for more information.**
+>[!note] This argument is for advanced queries where the Parameter option is enabled.
+Refer to the Advanced Queries section for more information.

 - f `<file name>`

     [required] The output file name.
 The format of the output data is JSON.

->**NOTE – In addition to the file name, the file’s location can also be specified.
-If the location is not specified, the output file is saved in <RLI_HOME>\bin\advanced.**
+>[!note] In addition to the file name, the file’s location can also be specified.
+If the location is not specified, the output file is saved in <RLI_HOME>\bin\advanced.

 ## Example